NateG3040/3040-A1/README.md

 # 3040-A1
 Template:

-1. Title
+# Title
-2. Purpose: describe the README's purpose (see above)
+## Purpose:
+This read me has two goals:
+1. To describe the steps of how to host and format a resume using Markdown, VSCode, and Jekyll.
+2. Relate these steps described above to the to the general principles of current Technical Writing, as explained in Andrew Etter's book Modern Technical Writing

-3. Prerequisites: This should include a resume formatted in Markdown Include a link to a good Markdown tutorial under "More Resources."
+## Prerequisites: This should include a resume formatted in Markdown
+Include a link to a good Markdown tutorial under "More Resources."
 You do not need to explain how to use Markdown.
-4. Instructions, including animated gif
+## Instructions, including animated gif
 Use headings and numbered lists
 Remember to use each step to explain both how to follow the tools and model Etter